 San Antonio TX 78229-3900

-Participants should be residents of Texas or have the residency requirements waived by the Dental School.
+Applicants must be US citizens or resident aliens, and Texas residents.
 Individuals who have been convicted of a felony will not be granted acceptance except in unusual circumstances.